 Standing 14′ high and about 12′ wide, the new bronze sculpture by Chris Williams on North Main St. in Ipswich honors the town’s creative community.
 It was conceived and funded by Ipswich resident Richard Silverman as a tribute to his late wife Robin Silverman.

-This video was taken last summer during the Ipswich Mill Dam drawdown, which coincidentally occurred duirng the worst part of the summer drought.
-The video describes the investigation that was conducted at that time of the dam's structure, and a study of the feasibility of removing the dam.
-Field work is complete, and a public … Continue reading Ipswich Mills Dam video
+This video was taken in the summer of 2016 during the Ipswich Mill Dam drawdown, which coincidentally occurred duirng the worst part of the summer drought.
+The video describes the investigation that was conducted at that time of the dam’s structure, and a study of the feasibility of […]

 Lithography by Edward Burrill, 1835-1913, from Nature & on Stone, printed by Meisel Brothers, Boston.
 Digital image from original print, courtesy of Bill Barton.